 - limits on the frequency with which you may submit investment directions; - limits on the frequency with which you may transfer in and out of investment options; - limits on the dollar value of investments; - limits on the ability to transfer between competing funds; - fees applied when you transfer out of an investment option within a certain period of time after transferring into the investment option; - restrictions on the means by which you may submit investment directions; and - other procedures which the Administrator or the Plan's service provider determine to be appropriate to prevent or discourage frequent trading activity.

-You will be notified of any such procedures applicable under the Plan.
 You should keep in mind that such procedures may not detect or prevent all frequent trading in the Plan's investment options and that these activities may be harmful to investment performance.